-If you know of a Tiger-owned or Tiger-led business that may meet the criteria, don’t hesitate to complete the nomination form.
+If you know of a Tiger-owned or Tiger-led business that may meet the criteria, do not hesitate to complete the nomination form.
 The Stephenson Entrepreneurship Institute (SEI) will send the nominees an application packet and can determine whether or not the criteria is met.
-There is no harm in nominating them for the process.

 How do I nominate someone?